ultimate-notion/ultimate-notion/docs/usage/page_introduction.md

 intro_page = notion.search_page('Getting Started').item()
 ```

-We can also display that content of the page within [Jupyter Lab] or even at the console with
+We can also display that content of the page within [JupyterLab] or even at the console with

 ```python
 intro_page.show()